Lesson Plan

 Mission Assignment

-The children will look at the data that they have collected and compare it to a dataset from 30 years ago.
-They will look at trends and draw conclusions about the changes they have observed.
+Ask the children to look at the data that they have collected and compare it to a dataset from thirty or more years ago.
+Using the handout, ask them to plot line graphs to demostrate the daily temperature and weekly rainfall data they have collected.
+Ask them to compare this to the historical data and draw conclusions about the changes they have observed.
 Has the temperature/rainfall increased or decreased?
-The children could use a spreadsheet to create comparative graphs.
+What trends can they see?

-Challenge Task: Looking at the trends, ask the children to predict what the temperature and rainfall could be like 30 years in the future.
+Challenge Task: Looking at the trends, ask the children to predict what the temperature and rainfall could be like thirty years in the future.

 Impact & Assessment Opportunities